intlr/practical-test-pyramid-go/docs/index.md

 ## Contract tests

-- Apply to a microservice context
-- Consumer/Provider
-- Subscriber/Publisher (event-driven communications)
-- Specify interfaces between services where consumer and provider are spread
-- Contract tests ensure implementations on consumer and provider fulfill contract
-- Act as regression test suite
-- Observe deviations early
-- _Consumer-Driven Contract tests (CDC tests)_ implement the contract at a consumer level
+Contract tests applies to a microservice context, where two microservices are communicating with each other.
+In that scenario, there is a _Consumer_ and a _Provider_.
+In case of event-driven communications, we call the former _Subscriber_ and the latter _Publisher_.

+The contract tests ensure both implementations fulfill a contract previously defined.
+It acts as a regression test suite and allow to observe deviations early.

+When this contract is provided by the consumer, we call the tests _Consumer-Driven Contract tests (CDC tests)_.
+Such a mechanism is implemented by following those steps.

-  1. Consuming team writes tests with their expectations
+1. The consuming team writes tests with its expectations
-  2. Consuming team shares tests with the providing team
+2. The consuming team shares tests with the providing team
-  3. Providing team runs CDC tests continuously
+3. The providing team runs CDC tests continuously
 4. Communications start again when tests are failing
-- CDC tests are a step towards establishing autonomous teams

 ## UI tests